LATEST NEWS AND ANNOUNCEMENTS

 About 2020 Island Areas Censuses Data Products for Guam

-The Census Bureau previously released population and housing counts and a demographic profile for Guam from the 2020 Island Areas Censuses.
-Later, the Census Bureau also plans to release data tables for the Island Areas that cross tabulate data about people or housing units by other characteristics.
+The Census Bureau previously released population and housing counts, a demographic profile, and the demographic and housing characteristics file for Guam from the 2020 Island Areas Censuses.
 More information is available on the 2020 Island Areas Censuses Data Products webpage.

 NEWS ARCHIVE